 7. I checked thoroughly.
 I’m not affected by Making Tax Digital.
 So that’s the end of the story… right?

-It might be, but there are other things related to the introduction of MTD that might affect you if you’re a sole trader or registered for VAT.
+It might be, but there are other things related to MTD that might affect you if you’re a sole trader.

 Basis period reform